frontenddogma/css-optimization-basics/manuscript/production.md

 Performance is one of the primary optimization goals, and again _rendering_ performance is not the subject here for its often marginal achievements and yet grave practical impediments.

-As long as our code is consistent, the steps suggested here can all be taken care of just before production, automatically, and they don’t have to find their way back into the operational repository.
-The exception is what we’ll start with, because these items can well be handled manually, covered by our code style guides.
+As long as our code is consistent, the steps suggested here can all be taken care of right before production, automatically, and they don’t have to find their way back into the operational repository.
+The exception is what we’ll start with, because it can first be covered by our code style guidelines and all get handled manually.

 ### Character Minimization